brenderbee/stash-clone/README.md

 ## Description

-_This webpage application is designed to clone the "teapots" section of the [Stash Tea website] (https://www.stashtea.com/collections/teapots)._
+_This webpage application is designed to clone the "teapots" section of the [Stash Tea](https://www.stashtea.com/collections/teapots) website._

 _This project uses Angular CLI as a framework.
 All dependencies required are included in this project.
 Node and npm are required to run Angular CLI v1.6.5._